 Maybe when she says to a younger mother “Now that’s an impressive balancing trick,”it means I feel you.
 I’ve been there.

-Regardless of what the 50+ crowd means when they say this phrase (or ones akin to it) to us—I think we should stop for a moment and let the words wash over us.
+Regardless of what the older generation means when they say this phrase (or ones akin to it) to us—I think we should stop for a moment and let the words wash over us.

 It is impressive.

 From start to finish of any given day, we are thinking about so much more than the one thing in front of us.
 Weighting advantages and disadvantages, deciding on medical procedures, answering questions about everything from “Mom?
 If babies are really in a Mommy’s tummy like people say, then why don’t daddies have babies too?” to “Why do some watermelons have seeds and some don’t?” to juggling two jobs and four kids— every day is a balancing act.
 A feat that defies the odds.

 We do it.
 And mostly, we love it, because we love these little people—these little people with HUGE spirits—oh so much.
 So we do it.

 We forget it is a Really Big Deal.